 Capital appreciation is unrealized of the property that has been acquired.
 It can also be stated as the amount which shows that your investment has grown while you were holding the property.
-On the other hand, capital gain is the profit you receive during your property’s sale.
+On the other hand, the capital gain is the profit you receive during your property’s sale.
 When you sell your property, the financial growth turns from capital appreciation to capital gain.
-There is no tax implications imposed on capital appreciation; however, there is the tax on capital gains.
+There are no tax implications imposed on capital appreciation; however, there is a tax on capital gains.

 The Bottom Line